Colposcopy: Information for women

 Your biopsy sample is sent to a laboratory to find out exactly what sort of changes are happening in your cervix.
 It takes up to four weeks for the clinic to get your biopsy results.
 The clinic may post your results to you or phone you.
 If you have not received a letter or phone call after four weeks, please phone the clinic.

-Your results will also be sent to the National Cervical Screening Programme as well as your doctor or smear taker.
+Your results will also be sent to the National Cervical Screening Programme as well as your health provider.

 The results of a biopsy may show there is nothing wrong with the cells in your cervix or there is something abnormal in the cells.
 Sometimes you may need another colposcopy if your biopsy results are not clear.